pret/pokered/README.md

 ===================
 This is a ROM Hack of Pokémon Red and Blue, aiming to expand the Kanto region with more interesting locations, evolutions added in later generations, and QoL changes.

+If playing on an emulator, BGB is strongly recommended for its accuracy and features.
+VBA's inaccuracies can cause unintended glitches.

 New Pokemon:
 ====
 - The 34 known beta Pokemon that were cut from RBY have been fully implemented.